BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/README.md

   <img src="https://github.com/BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/assets/141904555/e5af2386-8623-40b2-bcdc-e92799dce08b" width="230" height="150" />

 The `AISTEAM ordinary motor module v1` was used as the driving motor of the robot.
-It has a working voltage of 7.4 V, rated speed of 200 RPM±10%, reduction ratio of 1:120, and a no-load current of 50 mA.
-It can provide the highest amount of speed while also having the ability to rotate 360°.
+It has a working voltage of 7.4 V, with rated speed of 200 RPM±10%, reduction ratio of 1:120, and a no-load current of 50 mA.
+It can provide the highest speed value while also having the ability to rotate 360°.

   <img src="https://github.com/BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/assets/141904555/bdde8714-614a-473f-ac8e-6f8c9b029b07" width="230" height="150" />

-The `AISTEAM simulated steering gear module` was used as a steering motor.
+Additionally, the `AISTEAM simulated steering gear module` was used as a steering motor.
 It has a working voltage of 5 V, torque of 1.5 kgf·cm, angle range of 0 to 180°, and a speed of 120 ms/60°.
 It's the only motor that was specifically designed for steering, thus having the ability to create highly precise rotations necessary for a steering motor.

-They were the selected motors for the robot since they were one of the few motors that were compatible with the controller used for the robot, which was the AISTEAM controller.
-It should be taken into account that the team had not considered using the AISTEAM digital steering gear module since it did not came with the AISTEAM kit that the team’s school had ordered.
-Additionally, both motors selected were compatible with the team’s LEGO-built robot.
+They were the selected motors for the robot since they were some of the few motors that were compatible with the controller used for the robot, the AISTEAM controller.
+It should be taken into account that the team had not considered using the AISTEAM digital steering gear module since it did not come with the AISTEAM kit that the team’s school had ordered.
+Furthermore, both motors selected were compatible with the team’s LEGO-built robot.

 Power Management
 ===

   <img src="https://github.com/BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/assets/141904555/23320d6a-0b29-4d37-aa43-9baf4e3c1874)" width="420" height="260" />

 The power source used by the robot was an `AISTEAM lithium battery module` since the AISTEAM controller was used to process the program of the robot.
-The AISTEAM lithium battery has an output voltage of 7.4 V, rated capacity of 1100 mAh, maximum discharge rate of 3 C, rated charging voltage of 8.4 V, and a rated charging current of 1 A. The said battery uses a dedicated 8.4 V 1 A charger to charge itself.
+The AISTEAM lithium battery has an output voltage of 7.4 V, with rated capacity of 1100 mAh, maximum discharge rate of 3 C, rated charging voltage of 8.4 V, and a rated charging current of 1 A. The said battery uses a dedicated 8.4 V 1 A charger to charge itself.

 Sense Management
 ===

-In order to provide the robot the data necessary for doing specific actions, the team utilized these following sensors:
+Furthermore, in order to provide the data for the robot in doing specific actions, the team utilized these following sensors:

 <img src="https://github.com/BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/assets/141904555/d9226240-d38d-480c-9e96-ad5f7528378f" width="420" height="180" />